 Production did not go smoothly from the outset.
 I’d perfected my formula in a pot on the stovetop, and I quickly discovered that making it in mass quantities was a whole new ballgame.
-Initial batches had all kinds of issues: the butters and powders separated; they dried lumpy; the glide factor just wasn’t there.
-I worked closely with Alex, who continued to be my steadfast head of production, to make adjustment after adjustment until every stick came out just right.
+Initial batches had all kinds of issues: the butters and powders separated, they dried lumpy, or the glide factor just wasn’t there.
+I worked closely with Alex (who continued to be my steadfast head of production) to make adjustment after adjustment until every stick came out just right.

-In the months before launch, Chris began pitching press, while Darcy and I culled our retail list and identified which ones had a category reset deadline approaching.
+In the months before the planned September launch, Chris began pitching press, while Darcy and I culled our retail list and identified which ones had a category reset deadline approaching.
 To those and to other select accounts, I sent an email announcement about the exciting new launch.
 I scheduled a few in-store meetings with buyers, too, and sent samples to large chains.

-As launch approached, Chris directed Ben’s team to mail samples to 200 select media influencers and past supporters of the brand.
+As launch approached, Chris directed Ben’s team to mail samples to two hundred select media influencers and past supporters of the brand.
 Our production team worked to produce a backlog of inventory so we’d be prepared when orders started to hit.
-We wanted to be sure to have close to 10,000 on hand, especially because we knew customers had high expectations for fast shipping.
+We wanted to be sure to have close to ten thousand on hand, especially because we knew customers had high expectations for fast shipping.
 We also wanted to make the sticks available on the Amazon store at launch, so we prepared a massive amount for Amazon’s fulfillment centers.